Mel-0101/level-10/README.md

 It's playable in the IDE.

-Work in progress - not all win or lose conditions are implemented yet.
+Work in progress - not lose conditions are implemented yet.

 More info about the game on BoardGameGeek: [Level 10](https://boardgamegeek.com/boardgame/211940/level-10)